 1. Pick the ideal spot

-Your garden or a local park are good places for both difficult and easy hiding places.
-If you can, rally together with other parents and make the hunt a community effort - the bigger the better.
-Remember, even if you plan an outdoor course and ‘lay your eggs’ on a pleasant spring evening, the ground can still be wet and dewy the next morning so pick your little nooks and crannies carefully and get the wellies ready just in case.
+In your garden and inside your home are good places to find both difficult and easy hiding places for your Easter egg hunt.
+Remember, even if you plan a course in your garden and ‘lay your eggs’ on a pleasant spring evening, the ground can still be wet and dewy the next morning so pick your little nooks and crannies carefully and get the wellies ready just in case.

 2. Make your own baskets